Team & Partners

 Rahela Sidiqi, has been at the forefront of the fight for women’s equality and the advancement of rural communities in Afghanistan for over three decades.
 She is the founding Director of the Rahela Trust for Women’s Education, the President of Omid International and founder of GRAaid.
 She pioneered several national reform initiatives, including the civil service law, reform methodologies, and structural adjustments.

 Additionally, she has been a key governance and reforms advisor in both governmental and international settings.
 She’s shaped strategic policies, implementation designs, and administrative reforms for organisations like UN-Habitat, DFID, USAID, and OXFAM, among others.
-Her collaborations extend to 47 ministerial agencies and various private-sector NGOs.
+Her collaborations extend to 47 ministerial agencies and a range of private-sector NGOs.